Is there a charge for the ID card?

 How do I get a replacement card?

 You must visit Campus Card Services in person to replace a newcard.
 No appointment is necessary.
 Your replacement newcard will be printed and encoded while you wait.
-The $25 fee must be paid during your visit; credit cards are accepted, and personal checks and cash payments can be made two floors above our office at Student Accounts.
+The $25 fee must be paid during your visit; credit cards are accepted, and checks, cashiers checks, and money orders payments can be made two floors above our office at Student Accounts.
 If you were the victim of a violent crime, please bring any pertinent documentation with you when you visit.

 If your newcard is lost or stolen and you deposited money into a Newcard Cash account, log in to newcardcash.newschool.edu immediately and follow the directions at the "Manage Account" link to suspend your card.
 Failure to suspend a lost card could result in unauthorized use of your account.
 Once your newcard is suspended, you must go to Campus Card Services to have a replacement card printed.
 Access to your funds is transferred automatically to your replacement card.